 What is a DVLA driving licence check code?

-Since June 2015, Driver and Vehicle Licensing Agency has offered a digital DVLA code for all drivers with a driver's licence registered in England, Wales or Scotland.
-A driver will need this code in certain situations - in particular, you will need to produce it if you want to hire a car in the UK or abroad wherever a car hire company requires you to produce the code.
+Since June 2015, the Driver and Vehicle Licensing Agency has offered a digital DVLA code for all drivers with a driver's licence registered in England, Wales or Scotland.
+This is the online version of the driving license that has been introduced, and it's replacing that old-fashioned paper piece.
+The DVLA check code allows you to view and share your driving license Information, including your driving record, to see what vehicles you are allowed to drive and if you have received any penalties or fines.
+A driver will need this code in certain situations - in particular, you will need to produce it if you want to hire a car in the UK or abroad wherever a car hire company requires you to produce the DVLA check code.

 DVLA driving licence check code – do I need one?